 Sampling is essentially extracting samples.
 Suppose that you would like to know the average height of the human population.
 It is impossible to know this because you cannot know the height of every living human being and therefore you cannot calculate its mean.
 Click here to see the Average Human Height Worldwide.
 How is it possible to know this information?

-Instead of measuring the height of every human being in a given country, we measure the height of a sample taken from that country.
-If the sample is chosen well, then the sample represents the entire population and any calculations based on the sample can be said for the whole population – this is called inference.
+Instead of measuring the height of every human being, we measure the height of a sample taken from that country.
+If the sample is chosen well, the sample represents the entire population well.
+Any statistics calculated from a good sample can be used to describe the whole population.
+This is called inference.

 For a sample to be useful it must be: